jovlett/The-Hybrid-Github-Gameoff-2018/README.md

 # The Hybrid - Github Gameoff 2018
-The source code for the entry 'The Hybrid' to the Github Gameoff 2018.
+The entire project for the entry 'The Hybrid' in the Github Gameoff 2018.
+Made in Unity 2018.2.16f1.